David Thomas Dawson: Sentencing and execution

 The trial for Dawson came to a close in February 1987.
 The jury deliberated for about 14 hours and returned with guilty verdicts for three counts of deliberate homicide, four guilty verdicts for kidnapping each member of the Rodstein family, and a guilty verdict for robbery.
 On April 15, 1987, Dawson was sentenced to death by District Judge Diane Barz.
 Dawson waived the ability to appeal his conviction and sentence.

 Dawson's last meal consisted of two double cheeseburgers, two large servings of french fries, half a gallon of vanilla fudge ripple ice cream, and two bottles of Dr Pepper.
 When asked if he had any last words, Dawson said "No." He was executed by lethal injection on August 11, 2006, under the authority of the state of Montana.
 It was the first execution in Montana in more than eight years.
 Dawson remains the third of only three people to be executed in Montana since the resumption of the death penalty.
-The others were Duncan Peder McKenzie Jr. in 1995 and Terry Allen Langford in 1998.
+The others were Duncan McKenzie in 1995 and Terry Langford in 1998.